Don’t call it a comeback.

-Don’t feed me bullshit about how you don’t eat hot dogs because they might contain varied, surly pig parts, or how you “don’t eat pork,” when you honestly have no religious convictions against it.
+Don’t feed me lines about how you don’t eat hot dogs because they might contain varied, surly pig parts, or how you “don’t eat pork,” when you honestly have zero convictions against it.

 Food shouldn’t be scary.
 So, get over it.

 I personally prefer myself a pork filled casing, and there should be no excuses to the contrary.
-Without being laboriously professorial, pork hot dogs are okay to eat, and in fact, are often substantially more flavorful than other meat varieties.
+Without being laborious, pork hot dogs are OK to eat, and, often substantially more flavorful than other meat varieties.